TrevorLeung05/CMSI-3801/exercises/hw5.md

 f) Wild pointer - uninitialized or invalid pointer with unknown target

 4. In C++, moving means stealing resources from an object and leaving it in a "valid but unspecified" state, often an empty state.
 This only makes sense on r-values and not l-values because r-values are objects we are about to throw away, while it won't make sense for named,, still in use objects like l-values

+5. In order to avoid expenive deep copies and significantly improve performance in modern C++

+6. If your class manages a source, you should define all 5 special member functions.
+The 5 includes destructor, copy constuctor, copy assignment operator, move constructor, and move assignment operator.